 AI Resources for UAB Faculty

 AI technology can have a major impact on faculty and their classes, research, and academic endeavors.
-But new developments are advancing so quickly that questions regarding course objectives and assignments, and academic integrity and authorship abound.
-The following resources are provided to help faculty understand AI, its current capabilities and limitations, and its impact and implications for faculty and students.
-View a quick video overview of these resources here.
+New developments are advancing so quickly that questions regarding course objectives and assignments, and academic integrity and authorship, abound.
+A primary resource for UAB teachers is found in the CTL Teaching Effectiveness series through a set of interactive and informative workshops entitled “Using AI in the Classroom.”
+In addition, the following resources are provided to help faculty understand AI, its current capabilities and limitations, and its impact and implications for faculty and students.
+View a quick video overview of these resources.

 Provost's AI Task Force Report - A report on Artificial Intelligence and the UAB community, prepared by the Provost-appointed AI Working Group.
 This document includes various suggested syllabus statements that can be used in your courses related to AI.